ifBars/SimpleHealthBar/README.md

 A lightweight mod that adds a clean, easy-to-read health bar above your inventory in **Schedule I**.
 Keep track of your player’s health at a glance.
 No more guessing and checking!
 Now also includes a health bar for the NPC nearest you!

 ---
-Beta version now features Multiplayer Health Bars!
+Beta version now features Multiplayer Health Bars and supports Il2Cpp and Mono versions of the game!

 ![Health Bar Preview](https://i.imgur.com/fUTUDkO.jpeg)